-Expenses for the supplemental agreement to the syndicated loan and Private Placements totaling €1,735,000 were amortized.
+Expenses for the supplemental agreement to the syndicated loan and Private Placements totaling \in 1,735,000 were amortized.

-■ PROPERTY, PLANT & EQUIPMENT
+PROPERTY, PLANT & EQUIPMENT

-Property, plant and equipment rose by \leq 1,677,000 over the fiscal year and included \leq 1,460,000 in IT equipment (hardware and networks).
+Property, plant and equipment rose by \notin 1,677,000 over the fiscal year and included \notin 1,460,000 in IT equipment (hardware and networks).